100033398/Game-Selection/readme.md

 	• OpenAI compatible API key, endpoint and model (MUST BE OPENAI library compatible!)

 ### Get the repo using git:
-> Make sure git is installed
+> Make sure git is installed if you want to use it

 Using ```git clone```:
 ```